10up/wp-newrelic/README.md

 <a href="http://10up.com/contact/"><img src="https://10updotcom-wpengine.s3.amazonaws.com/uploads/2016/10/10up-Github-Banner.png" width="850"></a>
 </p>

+### License

+The WP New Relic plugin is released under the [GNU Public License v2](http://www.gnu.org/licenses/gpl-2.0.html) or later.

 ### Issues

 If you identify any errors or have an idea for improving the plugin, please open an [issue](https://github.com/10up/wp-newrelic/issues?stage=open).
 We're excited to see what the community thinks of this project, and we would love your input!